andreihaidu/RobCoGWeb/README.md

 The Actors effectively used in the game are not C++ templates, but rather Blueprints derived from the written code class.
 Blueprints are an effective way to communicate inside the engine and therefore it complements the C++ code functionality.

 MyCharacterHUD_BP:
--Draws canvas to the center of the screen
+- Draws canvas to the center of the screen
--Has message slots which are read from variables stored in GameMode and printed to the screen
+- Has message slots which are read from variables stored in GameMode and printed to the screen

 MyCharacter_BP:
--Draws the HUD to the display screen
+- Draws the HUD to the display screen
--Handles pausing the game
+- Handles pausing the game

 Widgets such as Main Menu, Pause Menu, End Game Screen are also defined as blueprints.